-Checking the UP Trango XC2
+Checking the UP Ascent3

 According to German and Austrian aeronautical legislation (§ 14 Abs.
+5

-5 LuftGerP) the owner of a glider can check the airworthiness themself, or authorise a third person (for example manufacturer/importer) to do this.
+LuftGerP) the owner of a glider can check the airworthiness by his own, or authorise a third person (for example manufacturer/importer) to do this.

 To perform your own airworthiness check, UP International must give you a briefing.
-This briefing could be done after an agreement with UP International and is only valid for the UP Trango XC2.
-The owner gets the so-called "Nachprüfanweisung" after completing a successful check at UP International.
+This briefing could be done after an agreement with UP International and is only valid for the UP Ascent3.
+The owner gets the so-called "Nachprüfanweisung" after completing a successful checking at UP International.

-Should the owner decide to check the wing by themself, or employ a 3rd party to do so they must make sure that UP's guidelines are adhered to.
+Should the owner decide to check the wing by himself, or employ a 3rd party to do so, they must make sure that UP's guidelines are adhered to.
 Failing to do so will void the certification.